 Wondering what my research is about, but not sure where to start?
 Too busy to sift through the details of my papers?
-This page outlines some of the major themes in my research over the past 15+ years and provides links to the best entry points for learning more (books, surveys, videos, and papers).
+This page outlines some of the major themes in my research over the past 20+ years and provides links to the best entry points for learning more (books, surveys, videos, and papers).
 Click on a topic to explore further.
-(Last updated Fall 2018.)
+(Last updated Summer 2023.)

-Computer science and economics have had a productive relationship over the past 20 years, resulting in a new field called algorithmic game theory or alternatively economics and computation.
-Many problems central to modern computer science, ranging from resource allocation in large networks to online advertising, fundamentally involve interactions between multiple self-interested parties.
+Computer science and economics have had a productive relationship over the past 25 years, resulting in a new field called algorithmic game theory or alternatively economics and computation.
+Many problems central to modern computer science, ranging from resource allocation in large networks to the design of blockchain protocols, fundamentally involve interactions between multiple self-interested parties.
 Economics and game theory offer a host of useful models and definitions to reason about such problems.
 The flow of ideas also travels in the other direction, with approximation and complexity notions playing an increasingly important role in the latest developments in economic theory.
 My textbook and accompanying lecture videos offer an accessible introduction to the subject, with case studies on online advertising, wireless spectrum auctions, kidney exchange, and network management.

 From game theory 101, we know that the outcome of self-interested behavior can be bad for everybody.
 Two famous examples are the mutual betrayal in the Prisoner's dilemma and the overconsumption of a shared resource in the tragedy of the commons.
 One branch of algorithmic game theory studies the price of anarchy (POA), which quantifies the harm caused by self-interested behavior.
 This measure was first proposed by Koutsoupias and Papadimitriou, and it compares two things.
 The first is an outcome of selfish behavior (formally, a Nash equilibrium).
 The second is the best outcome, such as the one that maximizes the sum of everybody's payoffs.
 The POA measures how much worse the first is compared to the second, and the closer the POA of a game is to 1, the better its equilibria approximate what could be achieved with centralized coordination of all of the players' actions.
 The "Twenty Lectures" book above has several chapters on the price of anarchy, and the following older surveys are still relevant: